St Faith’s has won the ‘Strategic education initiative of the year’ award at the Tes Independent School Awards 2018

 In 2015 St Faith’s took the bold step of introducing Engineering as a core curriculum subject for all pupils in Year 3 and up because we believe firmly in a future-focused education preparing our pupils for the needs of the modern world.

 Our projects explore all forms of engineering: chemical, mechanical, robotics, structural, civil, electrical and aeronautical.
 Critically our Engineering curriculum links directly with pupil’s topics in Science, Maths and Computing.
 We expect our pupils to draw on their knowledge to solve a variety of problems while encouraging them to find their own areas of strength while working in collaborative teams.

-Thus we were deeply honored to be selected as finalists and to ultimately win in last night’s Tes Independent Schools Awards in the Strategic Education Initiative of the Year category for our introduction of Engineering (we were also finalists in the Prep School of the Year category).
+Thus we were deeply honoured to be selected as finalists and to ultimately win in the Tes Independent Schools Awards in the Strategic Education Initiative of the Year category for our introduction of Engineering (we were also finalists in the Prep School of the Year category).

 In the words of one judge, it is “a Stem dream”, and it is producing “our engineers of the future”.